 - It can be administered to women if they are having assisted conception treatments such as intra-vitro fertilization (IVF) or intrauterine insemination (IUI).

-- This hormonal therapy can be given to a man who has a hormonal imbalance associated with decreased sperm count or poor sperm quality or motility.
+- This hormonal therapy can be given to a man who has a hormonal imbalance associated with decreased sperm count, poor sperm quality, or motility.

-An individual undergoing this hormonal treatment must talk to his/her healthcare specialist about the chances of success using this drug and be clear about the precautions one needs to take while using the drug.
-This way, you can weigh up the risks and benefits as best before starting the treatment.
+An individual undergoing this hormonal treatment must talk to his/her healthcare specialist about the chances of success using this drug and be clear about the precautions they need to take while using the drug.
+This way, you can weigh up the risks and benefits before starting the treatment.

 Gonadotrophins success rate